-My research centres around the relationship between the designed environment and the politics of action, particularly in realtion to issues of embodiment.
-I take a transdisciplinary approach to what I study, including methodologies such as design history, design studies, anthropology, social and cognitive psychology, and philosophy.
+My research centres around the relationship between the designed environment and the politics of action, particularly in relation to issues of embodiment and the ideology of the made world.
+I am interested in the history of ergonomics, the material culture of the British pub and the implications of cybernetic research.
+I take a transdisciplinary approach to the study of design, including methodologies such as design history, design studies, anthropology, social and cognitive psychology, and philosophy.
 I am interested in supervising projects concerned with design activism, social design, critical approaches to design, emotion and design, affect and design practice, the politics of design history, craft practice, and the relationship between design, craft and other disciplines.

 My current research interests centre upon how our physical experience of the world co-incides with our cultural, social and political relationship to designed objects.
 What can be described as 'design sensibilities' can in this sense be said to describe a relationship to design that relies upon the senses rather than the rational analysis of the made environment (Hendrix and Fulton Suri, 2010).
 With the development of User-Centred approaches to design in the 1990s, there has been an increasing appreciation of the idea that the things we make and use can as much be about feeling as practical function.
 In the past twenty years our perceptual relationship to design has increasingly moved to centre stage in the discourse of design.
 However, this idea that design engages us in such a way has tended to emphasize ‘product experience’ and ‘engagement’ in relation to concepts such as usability, and this approach sought to render emotion and sensual experience of design quantifiable and measurable, yet my contention is that it is based on an ontological assumption.
 This is the idea that there is a ‘normal’ or typical human neurological phenotype, that ‘we’ all respond in more or less the same way to stimuli and thus experience design in a similar manner.
 My current research is thus a challenge to this received wisdom.